RetroPie/RetroPie-Docs/docs/Speed-Issues.md

 # Enable rewinding
 rewind_enable = false

-# May reduce latency at cost of higher risk of stuttering
-# Probably not recommended for Pi Zero
-video_frame_delay = 5
 ```

 The Video Hard Sync settings don't actually have any effect, as this is not available on the Pi, there is no benefit from having them set or unset: